DonghaoWu/aws-fullstack-practice/README.md

             ```

 #### `Comment:`
-1. So far, we should get these things work:
+1. So far, we should get these commands work:

     ```diff
     + aws --v
     + eb --version
-    + set up dotenv
     ```

 ### <span id="1.3">`Step3: Prerequisites - Part 2`</span>